Azure/video-analyzer-vscode-extension/README.md

 ### Theme

 When run in VS Code, the editor will automatically adapt to the user's theme.
-Avoid using pre-defined colors and try to use `var(--vscode-*)` variables defined by VS Code to theme UI elements.
+Avoid using pre-defined colors and try to use `var(--vscode-*)` CSS variables defined by VS Code to theme UI elements.
+You can also add new variables scoped to the user's theme kind (light, dark, high contrast) in `App.css`.

-Since these variables are not available when run in the browser for development mode, variables from the default light theme have been predefined in `public/index.html`.
+Since the VS Code theme variables are not available when run in the browser for development mode, variables from the default light theme have been predefined in `public/index.html`.

 ## Contributing